 As a parent, you want to see your child excel in all areas of life.
 One way to help with this is to teach them about financial literacy, and opening a savings account for your child is a great way to accomplish this.
 Experts agree that financial literacy starts at home.
 One of the best ways to teach your child about finances is to provide a real world learning experience.
 Opening a kids savings account can help teach your child about basic money management skills and promotes positive financial habits.

-In addition to financial literacy there are other benefits for opening up a savings account for your child.
-This includes teaching your child
+In addition to financial literacy there are other benefits for opening a savings account for children which include teaching your child:

 Understandably, as a parent or guardian you may have some questions about how to open a savings account for your child.
 However, even before making inquiries, it’s important to determine your purpose for opening a savings account.
 Some examples of purposes include:

 Providing clarity beforehand will help you ask financial institutions the right questions.

 Opening a savings account also comes with several advantages.
 Below we will discuss three major advantages to opening a savings account.